OzmundSedler/100-Days-Of-ML-Code/README.md

 ## Week 9 (5 days)

+**Theory** :

+Topic modeling.
+Basic assumptions of simple topic models.
+The task of topic modeling as a matrix decomposition problem.
+Basic topic modeling models and EM-algorithm.
+Bayes LDA.
+Non bayes LDA.
+ARTM.
+Model metrics of quality - perplexity, hold-out perplexity, coherence.

+**Practice** :

+2 notebooks on LDA and BigARTM lib waiting to be trenslated in english :)

 ## Vacation break until the end of July
 I decided to take a break from the challenge for the time I will be on vacation.
 Tho, I have plans to finalize all that I learned so far and translate all notebooks in English.
 And starting from August I am planning to continue my journey ^_^